arogozhnikov/infiniteboost/README.md

 Trees in the ensemble encounter mistakes done by previous trees, but due to modified scheme of encountering contributions the ensemble converges to the limit, thus avoiding overfitting, just as random forest.

-## To reproduce research
+## Reproducing research

 Research is performed in jupyter notebooks
 ([why Jupyter notebooks are awesome](http://arogozhnikov.github.io/2016/09/10/jupyter-features.html)).

 You can use docker image `arogozhnikov/pmle:0.01` from docker hub.
-Dockerfile is stored in this repository and uses .
+Dockerfile is stored in this repository (ubuntu 16 + basic sklearn stuff).

 To run the environment:
 ```bash